kiliman/remix-params-helper/README.md

 if (!result.success) {
   throw new Response(result.errors, { status: 400 })
 }
-// these variable will be typed and valid const { a, b, c, d, e } = result.data
+// these variables will be typed and valid const { a, b, c, d, e } = result.data
 ```